agathoklisx/libved/README.md

  * - terminal type

  * Many of the algorithms are based on a (usually) double linked list with
- * a head and a tail and probably a current pointer, but there is no specific
+ * a head and a tail and in many cases a current pointer, that can act (at
+ * the minimum) as an iterator;  but there is no specific list type (just
- * list type (just abstracted macros that act on structures, that based on
+ * abstracted macros that act on structures.
+Those structs, and based on
- * the context contain some or all of these (all C favorite) pointers, that
+ * the context (specific type), can contain (some or all) of those (everybody
- * can be complicated and hard to get them right, but if you got them right,
+ * C favorites) pointers;  that can be complicated and hard to get them right,
- * then there is this direct and free of charge access to the machine and
+ * but if you got them right, then there is this direct and free of charge,
- * the bits located to this machine adress; in my humble opinion is the main
+ * access to the underlying machine and finally, to the bits located to this
+ * machine adress;  in my humble opinion is the (o quite the one) property of C,
- * property of C, or the property that deserves all the pain: opening and
+ * or the property that could deserve the pain;  opening and working with a
- * working with a quite big lexicon file, the operations are instant (to move
+ * quite big lexicon file, the operations are instant (to move around is just
- * around is just a matter of simple arithmetic, [in|de]crement just the
+ * a matter of simple arithmetic, a[n] [in|de]crementation of the current buffer
- * current pointer) and the memory consumption is ridicously low, less than
+ * pointer), and the memory consumption is ridicously low; and of course that was
- * a shell, and that was quite a big of satisfaction).
+ * a satisfaction.

+ * The library in reality consists of two levels, the actual editing part and the
+ * interface.

  * A couple of notes regarding the inner code.
  * The inner code it uses a couple of macros to ease the development, like: